pnd-dkuda/python_scripts/README.md

 # python scripts

-In this repository I will accumulate some Python scripts that I used to work which I will probably use at some point again.
+In this repository I will accumulate some Python scripts that I used to accomplish tasks which I will probably use again at some point.